 Philips claims the blades on the Series 5000 BT5200/13 are self-sharpening and don’t need to be oiled.
 Useful additions like this can take the hassle out of maintenance tasks.

 The difficulty in achieving that perfect Decembeard style will vary depending on how complex a look you want.
 But there are some basic tips that will help you get the most out of your beard trimmer:

 - Wash and dry your beard.
 It will make it easier to trim and will leave it looking fresh.

-- Comb the beard so all hairs are lying flat and in the same direction.
+- Comb the beard so that all hairs are lying flat and in the same direction.

 - Tidy up the neck line and then move to the cheek line.
 Work slowly, checking as you go.
 It’s easy to take off too much.